5-steps guide to place an order without forgetting anything

 A) The type of measurement you want to perform

-B) Required specifications (accuracy, measurement range, physical size, etc.)
+B) The required specifications (accuracy, measurement range, physical size, etc.)

 C) The level of protection required for the instrument